SarthakMakhija/blast/README.md

 6. **blast provides a feature to read responses.
 How is response reading implemented?**

 [ResponseReader](https://github.com/SarthakMakhija/blast/blob/main/report/response_reader.go) implements one goroutine per `net.Conn` to read responses from connections.
-The goroutine keeps on reading from the connection, and track successful and failred reads.
+The goroutine keeps on reading from the connection, and tracks successful and failed reads.

 7. **What is the significance of Rrs flag in blast?**

-To read responses from the connections, **blast** needs to know the response payload size.
-The flag `Rrs` signifies the size of the response payload in bytes (or the size of the byte slice) that [ResponseReader](https://github.com/SarthakMakhija/blast/blob/main/report/response_reader.go) should read.
+To read responses from connections, **blast** needs to know the response payload size.
+The flag `Rrs` signifies the size of the response payload in bytes (or the size of the byte slice) that [ResponseReader](https://github.com/SarthakMakhija/blast/blob/main/report/response_reader.go) should read in each iteration.

 8. **What is the significance of Rrd flag in blast?**

 `Rrd` is the read response deadline flag that defines the deadline for the read calls on connections.
-This flag will help in understanding the responsiveness of the target server.
+This flag helps in understanding the responsiveness of the target server.
 Let's consider that we are running **blast** with the following command:

 `./blast -n 200000 -c 100 -conn 100  -f ./payload -Rr -Rrs 19 -Rrd 10ms -Rtr 200000 localhost:8989`.

-`Rrd` is 10 milliseconds, this means that the `read` calls in [ResponseReader](https://github.com/SarthakMakhija/blast/blob/main/report/response_reader.go) will block for 10ms and then timeout if there is no response on the underlying connection.
+Here, `Rrd` is 10 milliseconds, this means that the `read` calls in [ResponseReader](https://github.com/SarthakMakhija/blast/blob/main/report/response_reader.go) will block for 10ms and then timeout if there is no response on the underlying connection.

 ## Screenshots